zhangyuezhong/CX-Cloud-from-Genesys-and-Salesforce-Screen-Pop/README.md

 ## What will be deployed ?

 - **Flow: Voice_Call_Set_Related_Record**
   When a Voice Call record is created, this flow will be triggered.
 The flow searches for an Account by matching the phone number to the `FromPhoneNumber` field of the Voice Call.
 If a match is found, the flow will update the Voice Call’s "Related Record" field with the corresponding Account.
+(You may need to change this flow based your business requirement)

 - **LWC Component: voiceCallOpenRelatedRecordAsSubTab**
   Please edit your Voice Call Lightning record page and add the `voiceCallOpenRelatedRecordAsSubTab` component to the page.
 You can place it anywhere on the page, as this component doesn't display any content.
 It simply provides functionality to open related records in a subtab.